carlisia/website/content/ai/agentic systems/the intention statement framework for agentic systems.md

 Keep the same intention but serve it more powerfully.
 Instead of adding adjacent features, enhance the core workflow with richer capabilities, better accuracy, or faster performance.

-For example, an agent that "explains Python functions" might evolve to provide interactive examples, visualize call graphs, or trace execution paths—all deepening the original explanation goal without changing the fundamental intention.
+For example, an agent that "explains Python functions" might evolve to provide interactive examples, visualize call graphs, or trace execution paths, all deepening the original explanation goal without changing the fundamental intention.

 Signs we should deepen: